Top things to know about magistrates

 Magistrates are volunteer members of the judiciary, ordinary people who give up 13 days a year to support the justice system.
 They make up 85% of the judiciary and deal with over 90% of all criminal cases.

-Magistrates Court cases are usually heard by 3 magistrates, one trained to act as a bench chair and two magistrates referred to as ‘Wingers’.
+Magistrates Court cases are usually heard by 3 magistrates, one trained to act as a Presiding Justice and two magistrates referred to as ‘Wingers’.

 Magistrates are accompanied by a legal adviser in the court to give advice on the law and make sure magistrates follow the right guidelines and procedures.